w3f/polkadot-spec/runtime-spec/parachain/messaging-spec.md

 ### CST: Channel State Table

 The Channel State Table (CST) is a map construct on the relay chain which keeps track of every MQC generated by a single sender.
-The corresponding value is a list of pairs, where each pair contains the ParaId of the receiving parachain, the Merkle root of MQC heads and the relay block number where that item was last updated in the CST.
+The corresponding value is a list of pairs, where each pair contains the ParaId of the recipient, the Merkle root of MQC heads and the relay block number where that item was last updated in the CST.
 This provides a mechanism for receiving parachains to easily verify messages sent from a specific source.

 ```
 cst: map ParaId => [ChannelState]